- Meetings & Education

 Link: For details go to http://www.mededu.miami.edu/visitingstudents.

-Contact: All interested students should contact Coretha Davis, Education Coordinator, Department of Rehabilitation Medicine (D-461) University of Miami School of Medicine P.O.
-Box 016960 (D-461) Miami, FL 33101
+Contact: All interested students should contact Coretha Davis, Residency Coordinator, Department of Physical Medicine and Rehabilitation, University of Miami Miller School of Medicine P.O.
+Box 016960 (C-206)

 University of South Florida Morsani College of Medicine